FirebaseExtended/bolt/README.md

     $ npm install --global firebase-bolt

-Execute a Bolt compiler from the command line (it reads a Bolt file from standard input and write a JSON rules file to standard output):
+Execute the Bolt compiler from the command line (it reads a Bolt file from standard input and write a JSON rules file to standard output):

     $ firebase-bolt < <bolt-file>